 The University of Tampa's waterfront Marine Science Field Station is located at Bayside Marina, about 20 minutes from campus.
-This 3,000-square-foot facility is well equipped to serve both students and faculty in marine science, environmental science and biology programs.
+This 3,000-square-foot facility is well equipped to serve both students and faculty in marine science, environmental studies and biology programs.
 The facility includes a wet laboratory as well as a dry lab/classroom, a scuba storage area, lockers, showers and a boat slip.
 The wet lab has a recirculating/flow-through seawater system with reservoirs at ground level and a full complement of standard aquarium equipment.
 On the eastern edge of the marina property is a mosaic of supratidal and shallow-water habitats that UT faculty maintain.

 Three boats are housed at the marina, including a 27-foot Grady White, 23-foot Grady White, both powered by Yamaha 225hp four-stroke outboard engines, and a new custom-built 46-foot offshore vessel, the BIOSII (2).
 The BIOSII (2) has advanced navigation, propulsion and is equipped to take students into the field for a variety of activities, including scuba diving, trawling, dredging and on-site study of marine and estuarine ecosystems.